awsdocs/aws-cdk-guide/doc_source/bootstrapping.md

 Your AWS CDK app needs to know about the bootstrapping resources available to it in order to successfully synthesize a stack that can be deployed\.
 The *stack synthesizer* is an AWS CDK class that controls how the stack's template is synthesized, including how it uses bootstrapping resources \(for example, how it refers to assets stored in the bootstrap bucket\)\.

 The AWS CDK includes two stack synthesizers:
-+ `LegacyStackSynthesizer` can be used with either legacy bootstrap template or the modern bootstrap template\. \(It requires only an Amazon S3 bucket, and both templates include one\.\)
++ `LegacyStackSynthesizer` can be used with either bootstrap template\. \(It requires only an Amazon S3 bucket, and both templates include one\.\)
 + `DefaultStackSynthesizer` requires the modern bootstrap template\.
 It includes capabilities for cross\-account deployments and [CDK Pipelines](cdk_pipeline.md) deployments\.

-You can pass a stack synthesizer to a stack when you instantiate it using the synthesizer property\.
+You can pass a stack synthesizer to a stack when you instantiate it using the `synthesizer` property\.

 ------
 #### [ TypeScript ]